 Chimneys are still a very common sight in our neighbourhoods, and yet very few of them are actually used anymore.
-If your house has a chimney, but you don’t use it, does it still need to be ventilated?
+If your house has an old unused chimney, does it still need to be ventilated?

 It’s important for an unused chimney to still be ventilated either at the top or bottom.
 Venting the chimney assists the airflow in keeping the chimney dry, preventing condensation from forming inside of it.
 Without this critical airflow, the condensation could freeze and cause the stack to collapse.

 Regulations typically do state that any unused chimney must be ventilated to prevent this from happening.
 So, from both a safety and a legal standpoint, all chimneys should be ventilated regardless of their state of use.
 Read on for further guidance.

 What is the purpose of a chimney vent?

 Safety should always be your first concern with the structural aspects of your home or any building you own.
 This is the main reason, broadly speaking, why ventilation is important for an unused chimney.
 Chimney stacks are naturally much less stable than the rest of the building.
 So, they are prone to structural damage over time which could cause them to fall in the worst case.